szinn/k8s-homelab/README.md

 Maintenance of the cluster is fairly minimal.

-- system-upgrade-controller keeps the k3s distribution up to date;
-- kured reboots worker nodes when an Ubuntu update requires a system reset;
 - renovate creates PRs to update helm charts, flux system files, or docker images in the cluster;
 - flux applies any merged PRs or changes to the repo to the cluster automatically.